seemoo-lab/nexmon_csi/README.md

     `git clone https://github.com/seemoo-lab/nexmon_csi.git`
 10. Enter the created subdirectory nexmon_csi and run `make install-firmware` to compile our firmware patch and install it on the Raspberry Pi.
-11. Install nexutil: from the root directory of our repository switch to the nexutil folder: `cd utilities/nexutil/`.
+11. Install nexutil: from the nexmon root directory switch to the nexutil folder: `cd utilities/nexutil/`.
 Compile and install nexutil: `make && make install`.
 12. *Optional*: remove wpa_supplicant for better control over the WiFi interface: `apt-get remove wpasupplicant`

 ## bcm4366c0